 Big or small, strategically placed lighting brings ambiance and tranquility to your favorite waterscapes.
 Underwater lighting, solar lighting, and spotlighting are all options to consider when planning out your yard design.

-There really is no end to how many designs you can think up concerning your ideal waterfall feature.
+There really is no end to how many designs you can think of concerning your ideal waterfall feature.
 Small or large, there is no such thing as too small a space to add in the ambiance of a bubbling brook- as seen by this pretty tiered matching pot set.

 I’m not sure if this would be counterproductive to the heating effect of the fireplace, but it sure is a neat effect!
 Combine your waterfall with the unexpected in a totally different, and unique way.
-One thing is for certain- it creates a year round interest that I would love to lounge around at.
+One thing is for certain- it creates a year-round interest that I would love to lounge around at.

-Terracotta pots are popular for patio plantings due to their durability and old fashioned nostalgia.
+Terracotta pots are popular for patio plantings due to their durability and old-fashioned nostalgia.
 But they can be repurposed in so many ways, as seen by this miniature waterfall you can place in any garden or patio location.
 What’s even more convenient: you can simply pick it up or take it apart to winterize with very little hassle involved!

-All too often I notice landscaping sacrificed for the want of a pool or hot tub, as if the two cannot exist in harmony with one another..
+All too often I notice landscaping sacrificed for the want of a pool or hot tub as if the two cannot exist in harmony with one another.
 If you are planning an inground pool, consider what it takes to convert your filter system into a waterfall to add additional interest and depth to your yard.

 Old water pumps are easy to find in antique stores or flea markets, so grab one up the next time you see one.
 Since they are already built for the passage of water, running your hose through them is a piece of cake, and they make an artistic statement when used in a traditional sense.